-- 1. For all (partial) tests, of the courses of the year you belong, you will be registered for participation in Osiris by the faculty office.
+- 1. For all (partial)tests, you must arrange for the registration in good time.
 Hence, this applies not only to written or digital tests, but also, for example, to oral tests, presentations, paper assessments and practical training.
+You register through Osiris, during the open registration period.
+The degree programme informs you of that period.
 Always check that the registration has gone through properly.
 If not, take immediate action and still register via Osiris. - 2.
-Did you fail your test?
-You are registered for the re-sit by the faculty office.
-Have you passed a test, but want to retake that test with a view to a higher mark?
-In that case you must register yourself for the re-sit in Osiris.
-The opportunity to register for the re-sit is opened simultaneously with the registration of students who did not pass the first opportunity, and is open until one week before the re-sit. - 3.
+The rule described in paragraph 1 is not applicable in the first year of enrolment in the propaedeutic phase of your bachelor's or associate degree programme.
+The degree programme then registers you for the not yet passed (partial)tests. - 3.
 You take care of registration for minors and other elective education yourself.
 With this, you automatically register for the corresponding first test moments.

-4. Registration for a (partial) test is considered participation in this (partial) test.
+- 4. Registration for a (partial)test is considered participation in this (partial)test.
 If you decide not to participate, please deregister in time via Osiris.
-This can be done up to one working day before the (partial) test.
+This can be done up to one working day before the (partial)test. - 5.
+Each test period has a test-registration period and a post-registration period.
+The time window for post-registration is published on Student Portal.
+If, for whatever reason, you have not yet registered for a (partial)test, you can use this moment for post-registration.